 Establish billing strategy (e.g. hourly or fixed)

 For decades certain areas of law practised certain types of billing.
 However, those strategies are beginning to be rethought and the effects are being felt across every area of law.
 Before assuming the old ways of billing are right for your firm, research the trends in billing hourly or fixed amounts.
 As other firms change their strategies, clients may have new expectations that vary from your assumptions.
 Regardless of the type of billing that your firm employs, keeping accurate track of your hours worked is the first step in moving to collecting from your clients.
 Every modern law firm should be making use of automatic time tracking software.
-Even if your firm decides not to bill by the hour, accurate time tracking can help to ensure transparency for your clients and protect against judicial inquiry into ethical practices.
+Even if your firm decides not to bill by the hour, accurate time tracking can help to ensure transparency for your clients and prevent potential cost disputes.

 Offer just-in-time communication